qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 vertices.
 E.g. two vertices with the same X and Y coordinate but different Z values will still be considered duplicate and one will be removed.
-If the Use Z Value parameter is true, then the Z values are also tested and vertices with the same X and Y but different Z will be maintained.
+If the :guilabel;`Use Z Value` parameter is true, then the Z values are also tested and vertices with the same X and Y but different Z will be maintained.